-- b.
+- a.
+One flagpole forty-five feet or less in height per parcel; and - a.
+Utility poles fifty feet or less in height. - 3.
+Building heights may be increased to a maximum of fifty feet for churches and schools through a Class 2 review where, in addition to other standards of this Title, the following are met: - a.
+View opportunities from adjacent parcels are not substantially reduced and are not otherwise prohibited by the Airport Hazard Overlay (APO) zone; and - b.
 Fire flow available to the site is consistent with the minimum standards for the category and height of the structure as defined in the adopted fire code; and - c.
 No unstable slopes or soils are present on the building site. - 4.
-The height limits may be increased to eighty-five feet when structured parking is provided under the building; - The maximum building or structure height may be increased through a Class 2 review, provided that: - a.
-View opportunities from adjacent parcels shall not be substantially reduced by the increased height and are not otherwise prohibited by the Airport Hazard Overlay (APO) zone; - a.
-View opportunities from adjacent parcels are not substantially reduced; - a.
-Fire flow available to the site is consistent with the minimum standards for the category and height of the structure as defined in the adopted fire code; and - a.
-No unstable slopes or soils are present on the building site. - 10.
-When adjacent to a RSF zoning district, the maximum building height shall be thirty-five feet for a distance of thirty feet from the parcel line abutting the RSF zone.